-Effective December 31, 2017, we entered into a Fourth Amended and Restated Loan and Security Agreement, or the Loan Agreement, with Squadron.
-Pursuant to the Loan Agreement, a majority of the term loan amounts under the previous agreement with Squadron were consolidated into a \$20,000 term note and a \$15,000 revolving credit facility was established.
-Also, \$667 of the previously discussed extension fee was cancelled as of the completion of our IPO in October 2017.
+On December 31, 2017, we entered into a Fourth Amended and Restated Loan and Security Agreement, or the Loan Agreement, with Squadron Capital LLC, or Squadron.
+Pursuant to the Loan Agreement, a majority of the term loan amounts under a previous agreement with Squadron were consolidated into a \$20,000 term note, represented by a Term Note A, and a \$15,000 revolving credit facility was established.
 Both facilities include interest only payments and provide for an interest rate equal to the greater of (a) three month LIBOR plus 8.61% and (b) 10%.
 The Loan Agreement also extended the maturity date to January 31, 2023.
-Borrowings under the Loan Agreement are secured by substantially all of our assets and are unconditionally guaranteed by each of our subsidiaries.